Webbing of the fingers or toesDefinition:

 - Lab tests to check for certain proteins (enzymes) and metabolic problems

-An orthopedic surgeon may perform surgery to separate the connected fingers or toes.
+Surgery may be done to separate the fingers or toes.